MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ::: warning IMPORTANT

-please read the information below on fully setting up MagicMirror² for running in server only mode otherwise you wont be able to connect to your MagicMirror² server from a remote device
+Please read the information below on fully setting up MagicMirror² for running in server only mode otherwise you wont be able to connect to your MagicMirror² server from a remote device.

 :::